 Discover why visitors travel back to these 5 New England states again and again.

 New England – the birthplace of America – is filled with rich history, cultural attractions, fascinating cities, scenic villages and outdoor adventures at every turn.
-The New England region of the U.S. is comprised of six very unique states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont – all easily reached through the gateway city of Boston.
+The New England region of the U.S. is comprised of five very unique states: Connecticut, Maine, Massachusetts, New Hampshire and Rhode Island – all easily reached through the gateway city of Boston.
 Discover white-sand beaches, lighthouses, brilliant fall foliage, expansive lakes, panoramic mountain views and dockside restaurants with delicious seafood chowder, lobster and blueberry pie.
 In New England, you'll find a wealth of diverse travel experiences within just a few hours’ drive of Boston's Logan International Airport.

 The most southern of the New England states, Connecticut is easily accessible from both New York and Boston and offers a charming New England feel with a cosmopolitan style.
 From rafting down the Farmington River and kayaking through the Thimble Islands to following the Connecticut Wine Trail and enjoying coastal cuisine, Connecticut provides endless options for unforgettable holidays.

 Nearly as big as the rest of the New England states put together, Maine is known for its long coastline, rocky islands and majestic mountains.
 Outdoor types love the hiking and biking, and in winter, skiing and boarding.
 Year-round, there is great shopping, the freshest seafood and fine museums.